Thursday 18 July 2019

 Irms = Iav x 0.707/0.637

-_330mA _= 300 x 1.11 - Warning although the analogue multimeter gives consistent results it most certainly is under reading and the current is higher.
+_330mA _= 300 x 1.11 - Warning although the analogue multi-meter gives consistent results it most certainly is under reading and the current is higher.

-Using a light bulb 2.2V 470mA and 12V 6W I perceive that the dynamo power has diminished a little.
-The multimeters tests suggest reduced by 5-10%.
-The moving needle multimeter did not fully settle because I was not able to keep the dynamo turning long enough but it gives the most consistent results.
+Using a light bulb 2.2V 470 mA and 12V 6W I perceive that the dynamo power has diminished a little.
+The multi-meters tests suggest reduced by 5-10%.
+The moving needle multi-meter did not fully settle because I was not able to keep the dynamo turning long enough but it gives the most consistent results.

 Conclusion - re-magnetising and electrical;

 The magnet material has a tolerance but evidently, the magnet was not originally magnetised to its saturation but even so, still has very good retention of magnetism.
 With readily available fixed voltage second-hand equipment power supplies it is only possible to re-magnetise a dynamo to give maximum output of about 400mA AC in this case.
+After re-magnetising a Dynohub but continuing with filament bulbs then fitting one of the voltage regulators on this blog would be a good precaution in the event that the output voltage becomes higher than it would have been originally.

 These tests have not proven that the current used to re-magnetise the magnet in these experiments was high enough to do that.
 I did not want to demagnetise the Dynohub that I have to test this though.